MichaelOchoaII/Liri-bot/README.md

 # LIRI-Bot
 A node command line app to retrieve information using the Twitter, Spotify, and OMDB APIs.
-The information retrieved will be logged to the console as well as a text file `log.txt`
+The information retrieved will be logged to the console

 Liri accepts four commands: `spotify-this-song`, `my-tweets`, `movie-this`, and `do-what-it-says`.